-Alex receives a sharing link from his biggest client, Dr. Seo of Seo Inc., who asks for a review of a draft contract that needs to be signed by the end of the day.
-Alex notes that this is an unusual request, but Seo Inc. is important enough to the firm that it always gets what it asks for.
-Alex replies to Dr. Seo, then clicks the link and is prompted to log in to an Office 365 account so he can review the document.
-Alex opens the Password Manager, which usually automatically fills in these passwords, and pastes in the password.
+a review of a draft contract also knows that Seo Inc. uses that needs to be signed by SharePoint.
+It sets up a fake the end of the day.
+Alex website (www.office.com. notes that this is an unusual login.downloadshared.fake) request, but Seo Inc. is im- that impersonates Miportant enough to the firm crosoft's login page, stealing that it always gets what it the credentials of any acasks for.
+Alex replies to Dr. count that tries to log in.
+Seo, then clicks the link and Hakor3k sets up a free Gmail is prompted to log in to an account, using the name Dr. Office 365 account so he can Falsi Seo, the CEO of Seo review the document.
+Alex Inc., and sends an email to opens the Password Man- Alex Lawyer, inviting Alex ager, which usually automat- to log in and download a ically fills in these pass- draft contract. words, and pastes in the Haxor3k smiles as Alex enpassword. ters the password.
+"We're in."